 - 8:30 am – Morning Prayer with Kathleen and others (Live)

-- 5:00 pm – Evening Prayer with Fr.
-Arthur Jones (Live from Pennsylvania, Mondays through Thursdays, and Saturdays)
+- 5:00 pm – Evening Prayer with Mtr.
+Michele (Live; Mondays and Tuesdays)

 Healing prayer intercessors – parishioners who usually attend our Tuesday Healing Prayers and Eucharist service, and who were offering healing prayers at the 8:00 & 10:30 am services this Lent – will continue to meet using phone and internet technology.
-Part of their weekly practice is to pray for parishioners on our prayer list (click here for the prayer list), for each other, and for other prayer requests they’ve received.
-If you have a prayer request or would like to add yourself or a loved one to our prayer list, please email me and I will share these with our healing prayers intercessors.
+Part of their weekly practice is to pray for parishioners on our prayer list, for each other, and for other prayer requests they’ve received.
+If you have a prayer request or would like to add yourself or a loved one to our prayer list, please email Sandra and I will share these with our healing prayers intercessors.

 Small Groups & Bible Studies

-Several small groups and Bible studies will be meeting online in face-to-face (or webcam to webcam) meeting rooms.
+Several small groups and Bible studies will be meeting online in video conferencing meeting rooms.
 If your group or group leader has requested an online meeting space, you’ll be receiving instructions on how to access these later today.
 If you lead a small group and would like an online meeting space, or would like to learn what our options are, please email Sandra.

 In light of social distancing recommendations by the Centers for Disease Control, we ask that supper clubs NOT meet while social distancing guidelines are still in effect.

-- 10:30 pm – Morning Prayer with Fr.
-Robert and Deacon Janice
+- 5:00 pm – Holy Eucharist with Fr.
+Robert and Mtr.
+Michele in church (not livestreamed)

 March 14, 2020